Generic selectors

 No adverse events were reported from the use of either medicine in all countries.
 The need to accurately document the timing of administration was emphasized during the pre-implementation training as a measure of appropriate use.
 Previous studies have shown an underestimation of uterotonic provision due to the quality of documentation.[1819]
 We recommend continued reinforcement of accurate documentation of uterotonic administration and assessment of adherence.
 The same is recommended for TXA administration as it has been reported that a reduced effect of TXA was observed the longer the delay in administration.[20]

-The qualitative data findings identified the need for capacity building and training on the use of HSC and TXA within a holistic training model for PPH care.
+The qualitative data findings identified the need for capacity building and training on the use of HSC and TXA within a holistic training model of PPH care.
 This was highlighted by HCPs in all countries, and based on our study findings we strongly recommend, as with all maternal health medicines, refresher training with supportive supervision.
 The training on safe and appropriate use and integration of the two medicines into routine care was not perceived as difficult by the trainers or the HCPs receiving the training.
 The lack of medicine availability was a recurring theme in all countries.
 This speaks to the ramifications of a lack of end-to-end planning for the introduction of maternal health medicines that impede their availability and access.
-Although our facility questionnaire data showed over 90% reporting of no stock-out of oxytocin over a six-month period in BEmONCs and CEmONCs across the five countries, it is a snapshot indication of stock status for one uterotonic and not reflective of the facility’s product stock-out history.
+Although our facility questionnaire data showed over 80% reporting of no stock-out of oxytocin over a six-month period in BEmONCs and CEmONCs across the five countries, it is a snapshot indication of stock status for one uterotonic and not reflective of the facility’s product stock-out history.

 HCP acceptance of the medicines was observed quantitatively through the percentage of HSC administration for PPH prevention and TXA use for PPH treatment, and qualitatively through no self-reported hesitation with using either medicine post-implementation in Ethiopia, Ghana, Sierra Leone, and Uganda.
 Anecdotally, HCPs in all study countries praised the two medicines, with noteworthy descriptions such as “game-changers” and “life-savers.”
 There was a slight increase in HCP hesitations in Burkina Faso over the use of TXA, and the reasons included the slow administration of the drug which requires caution, especially in women with low blood pressure whereby rapid infusion may exacerbate hypotension.
 The slow administration was also perceived as delaying strict guidance in BEmONCs on the immediate referral of patients with bleeding to CEmONC facilities.